Timberwood Park, Texas

 Timberwood Park is a census-designated place (CDP) in far northern unincorporated Bexar County, Texas, United States and located within the southern edge of the Texas Hill Country.
 The district has roughly 42 miles of roads and encompasses over 2,000 acres.
 The overall plan shows 3,263 platted lots.
 The population was 35,217 at the 2020 census, up from 13,447 at the 2010 census.
 It is part of the San Antonio Metropolitan Statistical Area.

 Geography

-Timberwood Park is a neighborhood exclusive from other separate neighborhoods that abut Canyon Golf Road to its east, by Deer Cross Lane and Midnight Drive to its south, Borfgeld Road to its north, and Blanco Road up to Slumber Pass on the west, with the most northwesterly border of the neighborhood encompassing only so far west as Bubbling Brook Drive, Sunny Meadow Drive, Silent Hollow, Symphonic Hill, and Streisand Street.
+Timberwood Park is a neighborhood exclusive from other separate neighborhoods that abut Canyon Golf Road to its east, by Deer Cross Lane and Midnight Drive to its south, Borgfeld Road to its north, and Blanco Road up to Slumber Pass on the west, with the most northwesterly border of the neighborhood encompassing only so far west as Bubbling Brook Drive, Sunny Meadow Drive, Silent Hollow, Symphonic Hill, and Streisand Street.
 Timberwood Park is approximately 22 mi north of downtown San Antonio.

 According to the United States Census Bureau, the CDP has a total area of 21.07 sqmi, of which 21.02 sqmi is land and 0.05 sqmi is water.